jhbertra/signing/README.md

    Common Name (e.g. server FQDN or YOUR name) []:Your name here Email Address []:
    ```

+   NOTE: where it says "Your name here", enter your real name.

    NOTE: leave the challenge password blank.
 It will be viewable in clear text in the CSR, which you will send to the head of security.